The history of the Old Catholic Movement within Catholicism is significant

 This excerpt of the article was written by an Old Catholic Benedictine brother

-who lived in an Old Catholic community in
+who lived in an Old Catholic Church in

 The vicissitudes of time and the machinations of men give words strange connotations.
 Often they no longer fit the mental pictures they create.
 When Woostockians looked up to Overlook Mountain and saw high on its slopes the gray clad figures of a religious community rehabilitating the deserted little chapel below Mead’s Mountain House, they were puzzled to hear the several young men calling themselves "Old", displaying an evangelistic enthusiasm for a faith they called "Catholic".
 They were completely nonplused when one of the older men of the community in overalls addressed a similarly clad younger man "Father".